Ray Covington Property Management

 Services Required

-The specific services you require from a property management company will directly impact the fees you pay.
+The specific property management services you require from a property manager will directly impact the fees you pay.
 Some common services include tenant screening and placement, rent collection, maintenance and repairs, and legal and accounting support.
 Each of these services may be billed separately or bundled into a single management fee.

 Tenant Screening and Placement